|Ward Hill Lamon|

 April 4, 1862 - In the U.S., the Battle of Yorktown began as Union General George B. McClellan closed in on Richmond, Va.

-April 4, 1865 – Union troops occupied Tuscaloosa, Ala. and raided the University of Alabama campus.
+April 4, 1865 – Union troops occupied Tuscaloosa, Ala. and raided and destroyed the University of Alabama campus.

 April 4, 1875 – German explorer and geographer of Africa Karl Mauch passed away at the age of 37 at Stuttgart in modern-day Germany.
 He reported on the archaeological ruins of Great Zimbabwe in 1871 during his search for the biblical land of Ophir.